coming soon

 Born in Finland and later a proud Canadian citizen, Risto Helin was a gifted water colourist whose work celebrated humour, movement, and the beauty of imperfection.
 His Fat Ballerinas series (1997–2011) became a joyful exploration of emotion and individuality, challenging conventional standards of beauty long before body positivity became mainstream.

-His artistic spirit continues to live on — not just in galleries or archives, but through the laughter and inspiration his art evokes in every viewer.
+His artistic spirit continues to live on through the laughter and inspiration his art evokes in every viewer.

 © The Fat BallerinasTM - Artwork by Risto Helin, used with permission.